rahul4planet/geopython-tutorials/README.md

 ## Updating the Contents

 The homepage content is in the file `introduction.md`.
-All other content is generated from the `.ipynb` files in the `notebook` folder.
+All other content is generated from the `.ipynb` files in the `notebooks` folder.
 The table of content is in the `_toc.yml` file.

 ### Editing existing tutorials

-* Edit the notebook using Jupyterlab/Colab.
+* Edit the corresponding notebook in the `notebooks/` folder using Jupyterlab/Colab.

 ### Adding a new tutorial

-* Add the `.ipynb` file in the `notebook/` folder.
+* Add the `.ipynb` file in the `notebooks/` folder.
 * Edit the `_toc.yml` file and add the section for the new tutorial.